neume-network/neuIPs/neuIPs/neuIP-3.md

 event NewSong(address contract, uint256 tokenId);
 ```

-- Although a song might be represented by many tokens, for all, the `event NewSong` must only be emitted once on the network and preferrably with its lowest locatable `uint256 tokenId`.
+- Although a song may be represented by many tokens the `event NewSong` must only be emitted once on the network and preferrably with its lowest findable `uint256 tokenId`.
 - Any `address contract` must comply with the EIP-721 or EIP-1155 Solidity interface standards or at the very least expose the `function tokenURI(uint256 tokenId) returns (string)`.
-- A token's metadata, returned through `function tokenURI(uint256 tokenId) returns (string)`must comply with the following JSON schema:
+- A token's metadata, returned through `function tokenURI(uint256 tokenId) returns (string)` must comply with the following JSON schema:

 ```
 {